hareeshgit2024/notes-reference/kubernetes-notes/kubernetes_basics_replicaset.md

   <summary>Real Life example</summary>

-Consider opening starrting Multiple Tea Stalls in an Area

-Imagine there’s a popular tea brand that wants to make sure there are always 3 tea stalls running in a busy area to serve tea to customers.
+Imagine there’s a popular tea brand looking to start a series of Tea stalls and want to make sure there are always 3 tea stalls running in a busy area to serve tea the customers.

 Components in the Tea Stall Example: